Planning a trip to Australia? We've got you covered with our list of practical travel information on visas, customs, climate and more.

-Unless you are an Australian or New Zealand citizen, you will need a visa to enter Australia.
-New Zealand passport holders can apply for a visa upon arrival in the country.
+Unless you are an Australian or New Zealand citizen, you will need a valid Australian visa to enter the country.
+New Zealand passport holders can apply for a visa on arrival.
 All other passport holders must apply for a visa before leaving home.
 You can apply for a range of visas, including tourist visas and working holiday visas, at your nearest Australian Embassy or Consulate.
 You can also apply for certain types of visas on the Department of Immigration and Border Protection website.

-Customs and quarantine
+Customs and Quarantine

 Taking out a travel insurance policy that covers theft, loss, accidents and medical problems is highly recommended.
-If you plan on doing any adventure sports like scuba diving, bungee jumping, motorcycling, skiing and even bushwalking, check that your policy fully covers you.
-The Australian Government has reciprocal agreements covering limited subsidised health services for medical treatment with some countries through Australia's public-funded health service, Medicare.
+If you plan to do any adventure sports, such as scuba diving, bungee jumping, motorcycling, skiing or even bushwalking, check you are fully covered under your policy.
+The Australian Government has reciprocal health care agreements with some countries through Australia's public-funded health service, Medicare.
 Visit the Department of Human Services for more information.

-Duty Free shopping
+Duty free shopping

-You can go duty free shopping once you've purchased your airline ticket.
-There is a limit on how much you can bring into the country including the quantities of alcohol and cigarettes.
+You can begin duty free shopping once you've purchased your airline ticket.
+There is a limit on how much you can bring into the country, including the quantities of alcohol and cigarettes.
 You'll need to declare goods exceeding this limit at Customs.
 Also be aware of restrictions on the quantity of fluid you can take on board.
-For more detailed information go to the Australian Customs website
+Find out more at the Department of Immigration and Border Protection website.

 Useful travel tips